2022 Instructions for Form 589 Nonresident Reduced Withholding Request

 Withholding agents remit to the FTB tax withheld on California source payments to nonresidents in four payment periods (similar to estimated tax payments).
 For more information, including specific period due dates, get Form 592, Resident and Nonresident Withholding Statement, or Form 592-PTE, Pass-Through Entity Annual Withholding Return.

-For California withholding purposes, nonresident includes all of the following:
+- Nonresident includes all of the following:

 - Individuals who are not residents of California.